 - You may also use a Casserole Crockpot, it’s probably prettier for presentation too.
 Cook on LOW 4-6 hours or 2-3 hours on High.

-Add two cups of shredded cheddar cheese or a mix of your favorites for a cheesy corn pudding recipe.
+- Cheesy Corn Casserole Recipe: Add two cups of shredded sharp cheddar cheese or a mix of your favorites for a cheesy corn pudding recipe.
 Add a hint of heat by using pepper jack cheese.

-- Fresh or Canned Corn: Frozen corn is convenient, but you can use fresh corn kernels cut off the cob or drained canned corn, but do not use creamed corn.
+- Fresh or Canned Corn: Frozen corn is convenient, but you can use fresh corn kernels cut off the cob or drained cans of corn, but do not use creamed corn.
 Be sure to drain the canned corn well to avoid any extra moisture in the recipe.

 - Unsalted Butter: I typically have salted butter on hand, but if using unsalted butter, add ¼ teaspoon of kosher salt to the recipe.